adaanene/LEMP/project_2.md

      `sudo mkdir /var/www/projectlemp` to to serve documents from your domain

-3. Give ownwership of your domain's directory to systemm user with ` sudo chown -R $USER:$USER /var/www/projectlemp`
+3. Give ownership of your domain's directory to system user with ` sudo chown -R $USER:$USER /var/www/projectlemp`

 4. Run `sudo nano /etc/ngnix/sites-available/projectlemp` to open a new configuration in Ngnix "sites-available" directory.
 Paste the following into the file, then save and exit the editor.